Revised 15 December

 Despite some early successes in containment, SARS-CoV-2 eventually took hold in both Europe and North America during the first two months of 2020: in Italy around the end of January, in Washington State around the beginning of February, followed by New York City later that month (Worobey 2020 – see also Figure 6, Deng X 2020, McNeil Jr DG).
 In Brazil, it was found that there had been more than 100 international virus introductions, with 76% of Brazilian strains falling into three clades that were introduced from Europe between 22 February and 11 March 2020 (Candido 2020).

-Between then and the time of this writing (31 October), SARS-CoV-2 has spread to every corner of the world.
+Between then and the time of this writing (1 December), SARS-CoV-2 has spread to every corner of the world.
 More than 40 million people have been diagnosed with SARS-CoV-2 infection and more than a million people have died of COVID-19, the disease caused by SARS-CoV-2.
-Not all cases, in particular if asymptomatic, have been diagnosed and the true number of infections and deaths is probably much higher.
-Relatively few large scale seroprevalence studies have been completed but the available seroprevalence data show that only a few places, like Mumbai and Manaus, have reached a high prevalence in the population, close to the level required for some kind of herd immunity (see Table 1).
-[Herd immunity is defined as the proportion of a population that must be immune to an infectious disease, either by natural infection or vaccination, to provide indirect protection (herd protection) to those who are not immune to the disease (D’Souza 2020, Adam 2020).
+Not all cases, in particular if asymptomatic, have been diagnosed and the true number of both infections and deaths is probably much higher.

 COVID Reference resources: